baniya03/Docker/README.md

 Why are containers light weight ?
 Containers are lightweight because they use a technology called containerization, which allows them to share the host operating system's kernel and libraries, while still providing isolation for the application and its dependencies.
 This results in a smaller footprint compared to traditional virtual machines, as the containers do not need to include a full operating system.
 Additionally, Docker containers are designed to be minimal, only including what is necessary for the application to run, further reducing their size.

-Let's try to understand this with an example:

-Below is the screenshot of official ubuntu base image which you can use for your container.
-It's just ~ 22 MB, isn't it very small ? on a contrary if you look at official ubuntu VM image it will be close to ~ 2.3 GB.
-So the container base image is almost 100 times less than VM image.

-Screenshot 2023-02-08 at 3 12 38 PM

 To provide a better picture of files and folders that containers base images have and files and folders that containers use from host operating system (not 100 percent accurate -> varies from base image to base image).
 Refer below.

 Files and Folders in containers base images